riscv-verification/RVVI/RVVI-VLG/README.md

   operation.

 ### pc_rdata
-- This is the address of the instruction at the point of a trap or valid event.
+- This is the address of the instruction at the point of a `valid` event (trap or retirement).

 ### pc_wdata
-- This is the address of the next instruction to be executed after a trap or valid notify event.
+- This is the address of the next instruction to be executed after a trap or retirement event.

 ### x_wdata, x_wb
 - If the bit position within `x_wb` is true, then the position indicates a write